What is Moorland?

-Though they may seem wild, moorland habitats have been created by people.
-Originally these areas were covered in scrub and woodland but a long history of sheep grazing, and in some places managing the land for grouse shooting by burning the vegetation, has created the heather moorlands we see today.
-Only the mountain peaks, rock faces, scree slopes and the wetter bogs are truly wilderness.
+Though they may seem wild, moorland habitats have been created by people for sheep grazing.
+Originally these areas were covered in scrub and woodland.
+Only the mountain peaks and rock faces are truly wilderness!

-Birds to spot soaring across this beautiful landscape, or nesting in the moorland, include raven, buzzard, peregrine falcon, red grouse, golden plover, dipper, grey wagtail, meadow pipit, skylark, curlew and wheatear.
-Take your binoculars!
+Birds to spot soaring across this beautiful landscape, or nesting in the moorland, include raven, buzzard, peregrine falcon, red grouse, and wheatear.

-Lots of amazing creepy-crawlies can be found if you just look closer...
-Keep an eye out for spiders, honey bees, bumble bees, heather beetle, emperor moth, northern eggar moth, large heath and the Scotch argus butterfly.
+Lots of amazing creepy-crawlies can be found if you just look closer!
+Keep an eye out for spiders, honey bees, bumble bees, heather beetle and moths,